DonovanG05/groupproj3/database/README.md

 ### Resident Assistants (RAs)
 - All student permissions, plus:
-- Can post pinned messages (announcements) to their building
+- Can post pinned messages (announcements) to their assigned building
-- Can verify emergency messages in their building
+- Can verify emergency messages in their assigned building
-- Can see unverified emergencies in their building
+- Can see unverified emergencies in their assigned building
+- Assigned to one building via `ras.building_id`

 ### Admins
 - All RA permissions, plus: